 Explores professional nursing practice at the baccalaureate level.
 Focus is on knowledge and understanding of the professional nursing standards and the nursing role at a baccalaureate level.
+Added at MCC Fall 2019; Summer 2022 Course Numbering Change

-NUR 3002 - Trends in Nursing Practice (3) Previously NUR 302
+NUR 3002 - Trends in Nursing Practice (3)